Home

 The ESTA Application needs to be completed with details from the passport that you intend to travel under and will require payment by credit card of the fee of USD$14

-The passport must be a current passport issued by a participating country – most European counties and select East Asian countries (Australia, Brunei, Japan, New Zealand, Singapore and South Korea) are the participating countries.
+The passport used must be a current passport issued by a participating country – most European counties and select East Asian countries (Australia, Brunei, Japan, New Zealand, Singapore and South Korea) are the participating countries.
 Canadian passport holders are not required to use the VWP.
-No Middle East, Central Asia, African or Central and South American counties are on the list.The ESTA Application has 5 questions to be answered –
+No Middle East, Central Asia, African or Central and South American counties are on the list.The ESTA Application has 5 questions to be answered (with no) –

 1. Do you have a communicable disease; physical or mental disorder; or are you a drug abuser or addict?